Incontinence (difficulties controlling bowel and bladder movements) in children with cerebral palsy is very common.

-Spasticity is when your muscles involuntary contract, resulting in prolonged periods of high muscle tone.
+Spasticity is when your muscles involuntarily contract, resulting in prolonged periods of high muscle tone.

-When the muscles in your bowel or bladder don’t contract, you retain waste, which can cause urinary tract infections or constipation.
+When the muscles in your bowel or bladder don’t contract, waste is not pushed out.
+Therefore, waste is retained, which can cause urinary tract infections or constipation.

-Additionally, when the detrusor (the muscle that makes up the wall of the bladder) contracts, the bladder can only hold a little bit of urine and leaking occurs.
+For example, when the detrusor (the muscle that makes up the wall of the bladder) contracts involuntarily, the bladder can only hold a little bit of urine and leaking occurs.

 Other cerebral palsy-related factors that can cause incontinence include:

 Generally, the more severe your motor impairments, the more likely one is to have urinary incontinence.